Truexbanan/ClubCrossCheck/README.md

-# Soccer Clubs Project
+# ClubCrossCheck

 ## Project Overview

-Soccer Clubs Project is an innovative full-stack web application designed to connect soccer enthusiasts with detailed information about players who have played for multiple clubs in Europe's top four leagues: Bundesliga (Germany), Premier League (England), La Liga (Spain), and Serie A (Italy).
+ClubCrossCheck is an innovative full-stack web application designed to connect soccer enthusiasts with detailed information about players who have played for multiple clubs in Europe's top four leagues: Bundesliga (Germany), Premier League (England), La Liga (Spain), and Serie A (Italy).
 This tool is invaluable for fans, researchers, and journalists alike, offering a unique perspective on player careers across these competitive leagues.

 ## Key Features